dherrera1911/dherrera1911.github.io/_posts/2024-08-21-constrained-learning-with-pytorch-parametrizations.md

 SPD matrices are symmetric matrices whose eigenvalues are all positive.
 There is no simple condition on the matrix entries to ensure that it is SPD.
-We could think of parametrizing the matrix in terms of its eigenvalues and eigenvectors and constrain the eigenvalues to be positive, but this would lead to more parameters than the original matrix, and other potential problems, such as having to implement orthogonal constraints on the eigenvectors.

 There are some well-known parametrizations for SPD matrices, and we will show how to implement two of them in Pytorch: